 As creators of integrated workplace management systems, these elements of great leadership are particularly important for the iOffice team, as our own workforce and our clients rely on us for successful workplace tools.
 We maintain a consistent and open line of communication with our customers and our staff to identify which workplace tools offer the most support, what benefits they regularly enjoy, and where improvements could be made.

 With workplace mobility on the rise and approximately 61% of employees now working outside the office at least part of the time, it’s no surprise that the importance of mobile workplace tools has risen.
-Our workforce, as well as our customers, report an increase in facilities efficiency since implementation of their IWMS and accompanying mobile applications.
+Our workforce, as well as our customers, report an increase in facilities efficiency since implementation of a mobile IWMS.

 Today we will examine a few aspects of workplace management that have been impacted by these mobile solutions.
 But first, let’s take a look at a few statistics that might surprise you.

 The Numbers Prove: Mobility is on the Rise

 How much time do you spend on your smart phone or tablet each day?
 91% of all U.S. citizens report having their mobile device within reach 24/7.
 Twenty-four hours a day, seven days a week!
 These numbers prove just how integral a part of our lives these devices have become.
 And it’s not just our personal lives that have been enhanced through mobility; business productivity has benefited from these numbers as well.